Increasing Customer Engagement & Building Brand Awareness

 Your current branding efforts may target a wide audience base, and that’s okay.
 However, you do want to segment your efforts, so as to target particular sections.
 This will mean you’re still reaching out to your entire audience base, but in more specific ways.

 Marketing segmentation is a process that enables you to break down your current consumer base into smaller subgroups.
-However, you will segment them based on brand interactions and behaviors, as opposed to demographics (such as age, gender, and location).
+However, you will segment them based on brand interactions, behaviors, and other crucial customer data, as opposed to demographics (such as age, gender, and location).
+You will need to have a better grasp of customer insights to help you come up with a better customer engagement strategy.

 You can do this with the help of tracking software like Google Analytics.
 This will enable you to see how different groups of your audience interact with your website and marketing campaigns, so you can target each group more individually.